 A newborn baby has all of the brain cells (neurons) they’ll have for the rest of their life, but what really makes the brain work – and enables us to move, think, communicate and just about everything else – are the connections between those cells.
-And the early years of a child’s life are a crucial time for making those connections – about 700 new neural connections (synapses) every second, far more than at any other time in life.
+And the early years of a child’s life are a crucial time for making those connections – at least one million new neural connections (synapses) every second, far more than at any other time in life.

 Different areas of the brain – which are responsible for different abilities like movement, language and emotion – develop at different rates.
 Eventually brain connections connect with each other in more complex ways, enabling the child to move and speak and think in more complex ways.